beckpull/gastronome/README.md

 ## Contributing

-Ideas for future development:
+Directions for future development:

 - A vegetarian view with automatic filtering (extendable to other diets as well)
 - Edit/delete comment functionality
 - Adding more than one photo to a post (Image model and attach to Recipe model)
--
--
+- Implementing a ‘like’ functionality on recipes
+- Global network data visualization for locations of origin for recipes and likes
--
+- Incorporating nutritional facts
--
+- Surprise Me!
+Button
+- Recipe Directory with filters: such as cultural filters, dietary restriction filters, etc.
+- Connecting other social platforms to enable sharing on Instagram/Facebook

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**!